Drive Local Growth with Economic Development Marketing

-Economic development marketing involves promoting a particular region, community, or area to attract business investment, tourism and residents.
+Economic development marketing involves promoting a particular region, community or area to attract business investment, tourism and residents.

 Key Elements of Economic Development Marketing